-''' func WellTypedRead(string α: Trace; dom id: Ident; dom vis: Visible): formula;
+''' func WellTypedRead(string \alpha: Trace; dom id: Ident; dom vis: Visible): formula;

-∀dom vt,lt: Tag; dom retErr: RetErr; dom flg: Flag; pos t1,t2: α.
+\foralldom vt,lt: Tag; dom retErr: RetErr; dom flg: Flag; pos t1,t2: \alpha.

-Opr(α,t1,t2, Read:[[?,lt?],id?,vis?],Return:[[?,vt?],flg?,retErr?,id?,vis?],id,vis)
+Opr(\alpha,t_1,t_2, Read:[[?,lt?],id?,vis?],Return:[[?,vt?],flg?,retErr?,id?,vis?],id,vis)

-(flg=normal;lt=MemLocs;vt=MemVals)∨

-(flg=exception;retErr=MemFailure)∨
+(flg=normal;lt=MemLocs;vt=MemVals) \lor

+(flg=exception;retErr=MemFailure) \lor

+(flg=exception;\neglt=MemLocs;retErr=BadArg)

-(flg=exception;¬lt=MemLocs;retErr=BadArg) '''
+end: '''

-This macro encodes that whenever a read call and the corresponding return have occurred, either the return is normal and the value as well as the location passed are of the right types (respectively MemVals and MemLocs), or the return is exceptional and the error returned is MemFailure or the return is exceptional and the location passed is not of the right type (MemLocs) and the returned error is BadArg.
+establishing the connection among the parameters received and those returned.
+Whenever a read call and the corresponding return has occurred, then either the return was normal and the value as well as the location passed were of the right types (respectively MemVals and MemLocs) or the return was exceptional and the error returned was MemFailure or the return was exceptional and the location passed was not of the right type (MemLocs) and the returned error was BadArg.

-Furthermore, it is stated in [4] that:
+Furthermore, it is stated in [3] that: